 SPT collects the Achievements in Cycling Award at the Scottish Transport Awards 2015.
 In partnership with Transport Scotland and Traveline Scotland, SPT also picks up the Excellence in Technology and Innovation Award.
 Aug 2015 Modernisation of St. Enoch Subway Station completed, includes installation of lifts from street level to platform.
 SPT commits more than £400,000 to subsidise vital bus routes in local communities.
-Extended Fastlink X19 service launches, supported by a £1.15m grant by SPT Oct 2015 Glasgow's Anderston Footbridge, jointly funded by SPT and partners, wins Sustrans Award for Best Community Impact project.
-Dec 2015 More than 110,000 Smartcards now issued enabling customers to use Smart Technology to access the Subway.
-SPT wins Scottish Social Enterprise Award in recognition of its exemplar work in community transport.
-Next stage of Glasgow Fastlink Project announced, with a further £3.14 million investment planned to improve bus services and facilities in the city centre.
+Extended Fastlink X19 service launches, supported by a £1.15m grant by SPT.

 May 2015 Work begins to modernise Buchanan Street Subway station with a new canopy for the South entrance consistent with that at North end of the station.
 Jul 2015 £16 million programme of tunnel improvements begins to ensure the Subway's 120-year-old tunnels remain fit for purpose.
 Expansion of Johnstone Station car park increases capacity for users by 24 per cent and contributing to economic activity in town centre.
-SPT and Inverclyde Council agree the Invercivde Statutory Quality Partnership, ensuring a higher quality of bus service for the people of Inverclyde.
+SPT and Inverclyde Council agree the Inverclyde Statutory Quality Partnership, ensuring a higher quality of bus service for the people of Inverclyde.
 Sep 2015 SPT with Sustrans and partners commits to invest £2.7 million in capital funding on projects designed to improve active travel and move people away from caronly journeys.
-SPT awards more than £680,000 in grant funding to support community transport projects throughout the West of Scotland. includes: Access to Employment/ Kyle CT, Ardgowan Hospice, Blantyre Volunteer group, British Red Cross, Coalfield Community Transport, Community Transport Glasgow, East Kilbride Community Transport, Getting Better Together, North Area Transport Association, South West Community Transport, The Rural Development Trust, Voluntary Action South Lanarkshire, Royal Voluntary Service (Clydesdale).
-Nov 2015 Work continues at Govan Interchange and Buchanan Street Subway station with installation of new escalators.
-Commencement of large scale grouting work in the Subway tunnels.
+SPT awards more than £680,000 in grant funding to support community transport projects throughout the West of Scotland, includes: Access to Employment/ Kyle CT, Ardgowan Hospice, Blantyre Volunteer group, British Red Cross, Coalfield Community Transport, Community Transport Glasgow, East Kilbride Community Transport, Getting Better Together, North Area Transport Association, South West Community Transport, The Rural Development Trust, Voluntary Action South Lanarkshire, Royal Voluntary Service (Clydesdale).
+16 Dec 2015 More than 110,000 Smartcards now issued enabling customers to use Smart Technology to access the Subway.
+SPT wins Scottish Social Enterprise Award in recognition of its exemplar work in community transport.